CraftAcademyLabs/ca_course/bdd_with_rails.md

 Running the spec now you will see that we are moving in the right direction but there are still some failing tests - we have not set up any validations and those assertions are giving us errors.

-Open the model file and add validation for presence of both `title` and `content`.
+Open the model file and add validation for the presence of both `title` and `content`.

 **`app/models/article.rb`**
 ```ruby